SonkeWohler/.vim/README.md

   - this doesn't just cover pacman, but also yay, pip and npm, but it is Arch-specific
 * dotfiles like ~/.bashrc
+  - this also runs installs for anything that requires this config to be in place for the installation to work properly.
+The only one right now is neovim, so it will open a few times now.
 * useful scripts for keyboard remaps and alacritty
 * kde files
   - this is still somewhat experimental, so a few things don't work quite the